Effects of Exposure to Agent Orange

 - Respiratory cancers (including lung cancer): Cancers of the organs involved in breathing.
 These include cancers of the lungs, larynx, trachea, and bronchus.

-- Some soft tissue sarcomas: A group of different types of cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues.
+- Some soft tissue sarcomas: A group of different cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues.
 We don’t include osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma on our list of presumptive diseases.

 - AL amyloidosis: A rare illness that happens when an abnormal protein (called amyloid) enters the body’s tissues or organs.
 These include the organs like the heart, kidneys, or liver.

 - Chloracne (or other types of acneiform disease like it): A skin condition that happens soon after exposure to chemicals.
 It looks like common forms of acne often seen in teenagers.
-Under our rating regulations, this condition must be at least 10% disabling within 1 year of herbicide exposure.
+Under our rating regulations, this condition must be at least 10% disabling within one year of herbicide exposure.

 - Hypothyroidism: A condition that causes the thyroid gland to not produce enough of certain important hormones.
 Hypothyroidism can cause health problems like obesity, joint pain, infertility, and heart disease.